Marjuw/Draw-From-The_Air/README.md

 ![Screen_Ordnerstruktur_2](https://user-images.githubusercontent.com/33716855/136833982-86e4dad6-925e-4d5a-a1d0-7f717b6f9160.jpg)

 The OpenGlView and the ParticleRenderer file is about to draw the line with OpenGL ES.
-They had to split because in order to display the drawing view of OpenGL in the open camera from Mediapipe, a GLView was created in the layout of the activity Main XML file.
+They had to split because in order to display the drawing view of OpenGL in the open camera from Mediapipe, a GLView was created in the layout of the activity Main XML file:

+![Screen_XML](https://user-images.githubusercontent.com/33716855/136933920-66498d6c-cd8d-4fab-bd1a-ba6e57204db5.jpeg)

 An GLSurfaceView expects an default constructor, which the original construction of the OpenGL ES Activity Class does not have.
 Only the inner class 'MyGLSurfaceView' has the required constructor.
 Because of that this part was outsourced.

-![Screen_XML](https://user-images.githubusercontent.com/33716855/136933920-66498d6c-cd8d-4fab-bd1a-ba6e57204db5.jpeg)

 The tracked 3D coordinates from Mediapipe are transferred to OpenGL ES in real time.
 The processing and sending of the live coordinates happens in the MainActivity file of the handtrackinggpu folder.
 In the Particlerenderer class the coordinates are received and processed to the corresponding drawing line.